-From a fine-art perspective, the full-frame Sony sensor delivers adequate resolution (42 MP) in a very portable package, allowing us to make 16x24 inch prints at 300 dpi with a few pixels to spare.
+From the large format perspective, the full-frame Sony sensor delivers adequate resolution (42 MP) in a very portable package, allowing us to make 16x24 inch prints at 300 dpi with a few pixels to spare.
 The tonality and dynamic range is superb, often as good as we can obtain when using large format sheet film.

 This photo was underexposed dramatically.
 The shadows appear hopelessly dark.